How can we reduce the release of plastic microparticles from synthetic garments?

 synthetic clothing plastic microparticles

-It's increasingly well-documented: clothing, not only in its design but also in its care, has a major impact on the environment.
-We can refer to water, energy and cleaning products, but the impact goes beyond that.
+It is increasingly documented: clothing, not only through its design but also through its maintenance, has a major impact on the environment.
+We can refer to water, energy and cleaning products but the impact goes beyond that.

-Among the most popular textiles for clothing are a multitude of synthetic fibers such as polyester.
-We've already taken a critical look at textiles made from recycled plastic, and we now know with certainty that these textiles release plastic micro-particles into waterways.
+Among the most popular textiles in clothing, there are a multitude of synthetic fibers such as polyester.
+We have already taken a critical look at textiles made from recycled plastic and we now know with certainty that these textiles release plastic microparticles into waterways.

 major environmental impact

-In fact, we release 1.5 million tonnes of plastic micro-particles into the environment every year, and 35% of this comes from clothes washing water.
+In fact, we release 1.5 million tonnes per year of plastic microparticles into the environment and 35% of this quantity comes from clothes washing water.

 plastic in the environment

-It has often been said that the Amazon rainforest is the lungs of the earth.
-However, cyanobacteria found in the oceans are also responsible for capturing 10% of the earth's CO2 and 10% of total oxygen production.
-This microorganism is a vital link in the marine food chain and carbon cycle.
-The toxic constituents of plastic (dyes and flame retardants, for example) not only slow down their growth and photosynthetic activity, they also kill them.
+It has often been stated that the Amazon rainforest is the lungs of the earth.
+However, cyanobacteria found in the oceans are also responsible for capturing 10% of the earth's CO2 and 10% of the total oxygen production.
+This microorganism is a crucial link in the marine food chain and the carbon cycle.
+The toxic constituents of plastic (dyes and flame retardants for example) not only slow down their growth and photosynthetic activity but kill them.

-Microplastics are assimilated by other marine species, causing injury and sometimes death.
-They thus enter the food chain, threatening food safety and, by extension, human health.
+Microplastics are assimilated by other marine species, causing them injuries and sometimes death.
+They thus enter the food chain, threatening food security and therefore human health.

 What strategies should you adopt?

-As in all things, knowing this, we'll avoid buying clothes made from synthetic fibers and favor natural fibers such as organic cotton, linen, hemp, Lyocell and bamboo rayon.
-These textile fibers are petroleum-free and plastic-free.
+As in everything, knowing this, we will avoid purchasing clothing made from synthetic fibers and favor natural fibers such as organic cotton, linen, hemp, Lyocell and bamboo rayon.
+These textile fibers are petroleum and plastic free.

 • Guppyfriend bag